 Up in Legendary, though, while a portion of your costs have gone up, many costs have not, and meanwhile the rate at which you acquire new opportunities to spend Supplies has actually dramatically slowed down and you'll be collecting more corpses to sell relative to your rate of Supply spending.
 (Both because individual missions will have more enemies, and because you'll have more corpse-looting missions crammed between 'start of game' and 'first acquisition of magnetic weaponry', as an example of a relatively major Supply sink in the early game) As such, Supply Runs are actually rarely all that worth considering up in Legendary.
 This, and other things, contributes to focusing on Covert Ops with a higher base duration, so that the fastest Covert Ops you actually bother with on Legendary have a tendency to be more like twice or more as long as the fastest ones you bother with on lower difficulties.

 It's still best to try to take advantage of Covert Operators where you can even on Legendary, of course, but it'll be a small, nearly-invisible benefit you probably can't readily quantify.
-More importantly, on Legendary you probably won't be making decisions like 'my only pair of Covert Operators is wounded; I'll do this longer Covert Op first, and then have them do this super-quick one'.
+More importantly, on Legendary you probably won't be making decisions like 'my only pair of Covert Operators is wounded; I'll do this longer Covert Op first, and then have them do this super-quick one once they've recovered'.

 Anyway, Covert Operators makes it a good idea to attempt to build up two or three Bonds among your lower-level soldiers, and endeavor to send out even Level 1 Bond soldiers on Covert Ops together so they'll build toward Level 2 Bond.
 Being able to regularly send Covert Operator pairs out makes it a lot easier to slip in some of the shorter Covert Ops you might otherwise be hesitant to slip in because there's only so many days in a month to cram Covert Ops into and some Intel would be appreciated but you want other stuff more.
 This can add up to fairly big benefits in the long haul; among other points, it means these backline soldiers will accrue more stat boosts more quickly, and they may even displace your A team in the late game due to having a better statline, particularly if you catch their rank up using promotions provided by Covert Ops.